 Address: 1330 Monmouth Ave, Cincinnati, OH 45225

 A museum for signs – who knew such a thing existed?!
-The American Sign Museum is one of the most unique places to visit in Cincinnati.
+The American Sign Museum is one of Cincinnati’s unique places to visit.
 This museum is dedicated to preserving and displaying signs from all over America.
-In fact, this out-of-the-ordinary museum is proud to be the largest public museum dedicated to signs in the United States.
+This out-of-the-ordinary museum is proud to be the most significant public museum dedicated to characters in the United States.
 They should make a sign for that!

-The museum has an awesome collection of signs in all shapes and sizes, ranging from vintage neon signs to hand-painted wooden signs.
-The collection of signs spans across over 100 years of American history, from the early 1900s all the way up to the present day.
-The signs are organized into different exhibits that focus on specific time periods or sign types.
+The museum has an excellent collection of signs in all shapes and sizes, from vintage neon to hand-painted wooden signs.
+The collection of characters spans over 100 years of American history, from the early 1900s to the present.
+The characters are organized into exhibits focusing on specific periods or sign types.

-A trip to The American Sign Museum is one of the top things to do in Cincinnati that’s truly a unique experience that you won’t find anywhere else!
-Although it might seem a little odd or hokey on the outside, it’s actually spellbinding in places.
+A trip to The American Sign Museum is one of the top things to do in Cincinnati.
+That’s truly a unique experience you won’t find anywhere else!
+Although it might seem odd or hokey on the outside, it’s spellbinding in places.

 See Related: Best Museums in the US You Need to Visit